Registering a death

 Please note: This fee does not guarantee the correction can be made.

-Within certain religious and cultural beliefs it is customary for a burial to take place within 24hrs of the Death.
-If you have lost a loved one and need to arrange an urgent death registration appointment for a faith burial, please contact us on 01495 742132.
+In certain religious and cultural beliefs, it is customary for a funeral to take place soon after the death (usually within 24 hours).
+If you have lost a loved one and need to arrange an urgent death registration appointment, please contact us on 01495 742132.
 If you need to speak to us outside of standard office hours, please call the out of hours contact Centre on 01495 762200 for assistance.

 Back to top